whistlegraph/2022.aesthetic.computer/README.txt

       what piece was used to make the art / object and what git commit of the project was used or something like that...

+***Don't Go Upstairs***
+  + Plans
+    - An interactive story, told in multi-piece parts: https://twitter.com/digitpain/status/1567690125743919104/photo/1
+    - This should serve as a test for fast-transitioning / preloading and sequencing pieces.
+  + Now
+    - Make a sub-directory for the pieces, and adjust the prompt so that if no file exists in the subdirectory then it checks an `index` file.

 ***3D Spatial Co-present Drawing***
   ***A-Frame Integration***
   - Prototype: